peter-clark/peter-clark/README.md

 <h4 align="Ccenter">About Me:</h4>
 Alaskan living in Barcelona, Spain.
 I am currently a researcher working with the Multi-Modal Interaction Lab at the Music Technology Group in Barcelona.
 I’m looking for work in these or related fields:

 **AI development/research, Data Science, Perception Engineer, Music Technology**

 --
 MSc Sound and Music Computing  (UPF)
 BSc Artificial Intelligence
-BA Philosophy of Cognitive Science (RUG)
+BA Philosophy of Cognitive Science (RUG).
 --

 - You can reach me at **peterjosephclark1@gmail.com**

 <h3 align="left">Connect with me:</h3>